KlausJackson/Chat-Room/README.md

 Special thanks to NeuralNine for his valuable content and tutorials.

+I added timestamp and a welcome at the start when the client connects to the server.
-When I have time, I'm also gonna add some more cool features like [Erkenbend's advance chat room version](https://github.com/Erkenbend/tcp-chat-room)
+I'm gonna add more cool features like [Erkenbend's advance chat room version](https://github.com/Erkenbend/tcp-chat-room)

 ## Requirements